le-chartreux/modern-python/tutorial/project-initialization/installation.md

 # Installation

-Installing a Python project and its dependencies can be a tedious task, especially when dealing with multiple dependency groups.
+Installing a Python project along with its dependencies can be a tedious task, especially when dealing with multiple dependency groups.
-However, with the `pyproject.toml` configuration file, installation can be simplified and streamlined.
+Thankfully, a `pyproject.toml` configuration file allows installation to be simplified and streamlined.

 ## Create the virtual environment

-It's not a good practice to install your Python packages system-wide, because it messes up your system, creates security risks and will certenly end up with dependencies conflicts.
+It's not a good practice to install your Python packages system-wide, as this can lead to system clutter, security vulnerabilities, and inevitable dependency conflicts.
-Starting from Python 3.11, you will even get an error if you try to do that (`error: externally-managed-environment` from [PEP 668](https://peps.python.org/pep-0668/)).
+Starting from Python 3.11, attempting to do so will result to an error (`error: externally-managed-environment`, as per [PEP 668](https://peps.python.org/pep-0668/)).
-The solution is to use a *virtual environment*, that is a self-contained and isolated workspace where you can install packages and manage dependencies separately from the system-wide Python installation.
+The solution is to utilize a *virtual environment*, which provides a self-contained and isolated workspace where packages can be installed and dependencies managed separately from the system-wide Python installation.

-You should use one virtual environment per project to avoid dependencies conflicts.
-Let's create the one for `cleather` with [venv](https://docs.python.org/3/library/venv.html), the default creator of virtual environments of Python:
+Let's create a virtual environment for cleather using [venv](https://docs.python.org/3/library/venv.html), Python's default virtual environment creator:

 ```sh
 python3 -m venv .venv
 ```

-With this command, the created environment will be named `.venv`, as recommanded in [this part](https://docs.python.org/3/tutorial/venv.html?highlight=prevents+clashing#creating-virtual-environments) of the official Python tutorial.
+The command above creates an environment named `.venv`, following the recommendation in the [official Python tutorial](https://docs.python.org/3/tutorial/venv.html?highlight=prevents+clashing#creating-virtual-environments).

-Next, activate it:
+Next, activate the environment with the command bellow.
+Remember to **always activate the virtual environment when following this tutorial**.

 ```sh
 source .venv/bin/activate
 ```

-You can verify that your virutal environment is correctly set using the following command:
+You can verify that your virtual environment is correctly set by running the following command:

 ```sh
 which python3
 ```

-That should output something ending by `/cleather/.venv/bin/python3`.
+This command should output a path ending with `/cleather/.venv/bin/python3`.

-If you want exit the `venv`, you can run the following command:
+To exit the virtual environment, use the following command.

 ```sh
 deactivate